 The iconic images of the towering limestone islands of Halong Bay which we once gazed longingly at in travel magazines, were even more stunning in reality.
 The best way to see them is to take a cruise, preferably for at least a night or two.
 That way it is possible to escape the more crowded areas of the bay where day-trippers linger.

-There are spectacular illuminated caves, beaches and fishing villages to explore from the traditional Vietnamese junk boats.
+There are spectacular illuminated caves together with beaches and fishing villages to explore from the traditional Vietnamese junk boats.
 Watching the sun sink over the bay was spectacular and probably one of the best sunsets we had ever witnessed.

 Located on the Mekong River, this lovely UNESCO town has an abundance of Buddhist temples, crumbling French architecture and excellent cafes.
 The fact that Luang Prabang is surrounded by the beauty of magnificent mountains and waterfalls only adds to its appeal.